-From the Public Interest Program during orientation to Law Week and Rascal Day later in the spring semester, there are many unique traditions that have been established by the student body over the last 167 years.
+From the first-year service day project during orientation to Law Week and Rascal Day in the spring semester, there are many unique traditions that have been established by the student body over the last 171 years.

-Rascal Day remains a much-anticipated event during Law Week in early March at Cumberland School of Law.
+Rascal Day remains a much-anticipated event during Law Week in the spring at Cumberland School of Law.
 This event brings together the law school’s community, students, faculty, families, and, of course, dogs.
-It’s a day of fun festivities that captures the spirit of Cumberland Law School experience and its ability to develop well-rounded lawyers.
+It’s a day of fun festivities that captures the Cumberland experience and its ability to develop well-rounded lawyers.

 The celebration honors a mongrel pup named Rascal.
 According to tradition, Rascal faithfully attended classes, beginning in 1933, at the law school’s former campus in Lebanon, Tennessee.
 In 1937, he was awarded the rare degree of doctor of canine jurisprudence.
 Legend states the diploma was awarded in recognition of the hundreds of classes and mock trials at which Rascal’s attendance had been difficult to ignore.